sanbee/parafeed/UserDoc.md

     1. `C:` speed of light in meters per second.
     1. `R2D,D2R:` multiplicative constants for conversion from Radians to Deg. and vice versa
     1. `H2R,R2H:` multiplicative constants for conversion from Hours to Radians and vice versa
-    1. `SOL2SID,SID2SOL:` multiplicative constants for conversion from Solar to Sidreal time and vice versa
+    1. `SOL2SID,SID2SOL:` multiplicative constants for conversion from Solar to Sidereal time and vice versa

 Numbers in the expression can be in any of the following representations: